kevintcarlberg/icme-summer-workshop-mathematical-optimization/index.md

 ![Kevin Carlberg](/assets/img/profile.jpg){:style="max-width:30%;"}

-[Kevin Carlberg](https://kevintcarlberg.net) is an AI Research Science Manager at Meta Reality Labs and an Affiliate Associate Professor of Applied Mathematics and Mechanical Engineering at the University of Washington.
+[Kevin Carlberg](https://kevintcarlberg.net) is a Director of AI Research Science at Meta and an Affiliate Associate Professor of Applied Mathematics and Mechanical Engineering at the University of Washington.
 He leads a research team focused on enabling the future of augmented and virtual reality through AI-driven innovations.
 His individual research combines concepts from machine